Facebook Pixel: How to Create Better Facebook Ads for More Conversions in 2021 | Growth Turbine Blog

 For your pixel to work properly, it needs to be displayed on every page of your website.
 The best place to put the code is in the global header of your website.
 Look for <head> </head> in your code or find your header template to update the global header.
 Paste your Facebook pixel code in the middle of the header code, after <head> and before </head>.

-Method 3.
-Have a developer install the Facebook Pixel code to your website
+Method 3: Have a Developer Install the Facebook Pixel Code

 If you have a web developer who maintains your site, you can also email the code and instructions to install the Facebook Pixel.
 You can do this by selecting the third option, Email Instructions to a Developer, and entering their email address.